 Airbnb colleagues: Reflektive is a great place for appreciation/recognition.
-You can also submit feedback (compliments, suggestions, criticisms, and advice) to my manager using this form.
+You can also submit feedback (compliments, suggestions, criticisms, and advice) to my manager at air/feedback-for-adam-bloomston.

 - I prefer when others ask permission before giving feedback.
 This helps me to prepare for potential criticism, and gives me the choice to defer it if I’m not in a good place to receive it.